popslovesmusic/book/Book0_Ontological_Foundations/04_The_Tri-Unity_Law.md

 Therefore Φ must exist.
 **✔ δ ⇒ Φ.**

-### Lemma 2: Φ ⇒ π (Pattern requires Realization)
+### Lemma 2: Φ ⇒ Π (Pattern requires Realization)

 **Proof:**
-Assume Φ exists without π. Φ is a natural transformation from Genesis to Meta-Math: Φ:IdG ⇒ M.
+Assume Φ exists without Π. Φ is a natural transformation from Genesis to Meta-Math: Φ:IdG ⇒ M.
 Φ produces structured patterns but does not assign them realization.
 This results in an **underdetermined model**: Φ(Ψ) ∈ M but not P.
-By Axiom A3.3, the physical category must contain the realized branch: πΦδΨ₀ ≠ 0.
-Without π, Φ-patterns fail to "collapse" into realizable physics, contradicting the Meta-Genesis closure (the universe must exist in a physically realized form).
+By Axiom A3.3, the physical category must contain the realized branch: ΠΦδΨ₀ ≠ 0.
+Without Π, Φ-patterns fail to "collapse" into realizable physics, contradicting the Meta-Genesis closure (the universe must exist in a physically realized form).
-Thus π must exist.
+Thus Π must exist.
-**✔ Φ ⇒ π.**
+**✔ Φ ⇒ Π.**

-### Lemma 3: π ⇒ δ (Realization requires Deviation)
+### Lemma 3: Π ⇒ δ (Realization requires Deviation)

 **Proof:**
-Assume π exists but δ does not.
-Then π acts on Φ-structures, but Φ itself *requires* δ (as proven in Lemma 1).
-So Φ collapses, and π would operate on an empty domain (π(∅) = ∅), contradicting Axiom A3.3 (the universe must manifest as non-empty).
+Assume Π exists but δ does not.
+Then Π acts on Φ-structures, but Φ itself *requires* δ (as proven in Lemma 1).
+So Φ collapses, and Π would operate on an empty domain (Π(∅) = ∅), contradicting Axiom A3.3 (the universe must manifest as non-empty).
-Alternatively, even if Φ could somehow exist without δ, a projection π with no δ would have no variations or alternatives to select from (π(pattern with no alternatives) = undefined).
+Alternatively, even if Φ could somehow exist without δ, a projection Π with no δ would have no variations or alternatives to select from (Π(pattern with no alternatives) = undefined).
 Physical reality would be frozen, lacking dynamics, branching, and adjacency, which violates the NOT Axiom.
 Thus δ must exist.
-**✔ π ⇒ δ.**
+**✔ Π ⇒ δ.**

 ### Conclusion
-Since δ ⇒ Φ, Φ ⇒ π, π ⇒ δ, the three operators form a **closed cyclic dependency**, the minimal triad capable of generating the IGSOA ontology: δ ⟶ Φ ⟶ π ⟶ δ
+Since δ ⇒ Φ, Φ ⇒ Π, Π ⇒ δ, the three operators form a **closed cyclic dependency**, the minimal triad capable of generating the IGSOA ontology: δ ⟶ Φ ⟶ Π ⟶ δ
 Hence:
-(δ,Φ,π) is the Tri-Unity of Genesis, Math, and Physics.
+(δ,Φ,Π) is the Tri-Unity of Genesis, Math, and Physics.
 ∎

 ## 0.4.5 Diagrammatic Representation